wilbarnes/solana-structured-products/README.md

 1. Deploy two SPL-Tokens (to mock two separate assets (e.g. USDC and YFI)).
 2. Mint tokens to a user for each SPL token.
 3. Call the vault program, which will create an intermediary account for the user to fund.
-4. User funds the intermediary accound, and the funds are routed to a pool program.
+4. User funds the intermediary account, and the funds are routed to a pool program.
 5. Pool does actions.
 6. Both users withdraw their funds (though a structured product will most likely require locked assets with a maturity date).

-**NOTE:** it is not complete, I just simply didn't have the time to implement much.
+**NOTE:** it is not complete, I just simply didn't have the time to implement the whole thing.

 # What is the product?